 He started checking with friends and colleagues to see whether they had the same reaction, and the response was nearly unanimous.
 Snunkoople was funny.
 But why?
 In a 2015 paper published in the Journal of Memory and Language, Westbury presents what he believes could be the answer: The inherent funniness of a word, or at least of stand-alone nonsense words, can be quantified.
 Just as fascinating: When it comes to inspiring a chuckle, not all nonsense is created equal.

 According to Westbury, the less statistically likely it is for a certain collection of letters to form a real word in English, the funnier it is.
 (The playwright Neil Simon seemed to grasp this implicitly in his 1972 work The Sunshine Boys, in which an old vaudevillian tells his nephew, “If it doesn’t have a k, it’s not funny!”—k being one of the least frequently used letters in the alphabet.)
-Fluent English speakers, Westbury says, are accustomed to words sounding a particular way.
-So when they come across unusual clusters of letters or syllables, their expectations are violated.
+Fluent?ters of letters or syllables, their expectations are violated.
 Laughter is the by-product of that violation.
+(Want more facts you never learned in school?
+Try these science tidbits.)

 To prove this, Westbury ran two studies.
 In the first, he presented participants with a computer-generated list of some 5,928 made-up words to see which ones they found comical.
 The ones that sounded rude shot straight to the top of the scale; four of the six funniest were whong, dongl, shart, and focky.
 Westbury decided that those quasi-vulgarities had to go because they triggered associative biases.
 He wanted nonsense in its purest form.